 Many travelers, especially those ones who visit NZ for a shorter time, often head to visit usual places with the typical routes often managed by travel agencies.

-For the travelers who are looking for places little less busy, but adequately worthy to see and experience, we have prepared description of one of the best ‘restrained’ places in South Island which will certainly touch your soul.
+For the travelers who are looking for places little less busy, but adequately worthy to see and experience, we have prepared the description of one of the best ‘restrained’ places in South Island which will certainly touch your soul.

-By the ‘restrained’ I don’t mean that tourists don’t come there of course, but rather just the way, that you will avoid masses of visitors which just have been unloaded from busses at Milford Sound.
+By the ‘restrained’ I don’t mean that tourists don’t come there of course, but rather just the way, that you will avoid masses of visitors which just have been unloaded from buses at Milford Sound.

 Dunedin & Otago Peninsula

 Visitors now admire impressive buildings like Dunedin’s Railway Station and the neo-gothic First Church.
-Even though, that these buildings have been built in the early 20th (Railway station) and 19th (First Church) centuries, Dunedin is considered to be one of the most historical places of this young country and city belongs to national heritage site.
-In fact, Dunedin used to be very important city during colonization and its influence to country has been more significant than Christchurch’s or other cities and towns of South Island.
+Even though, that these buildings have been built in the early 20th (Railway station) and 19th (First Church) centuries, Dunedin is considered to be one of the most historical places of this young country and city belongs to the national heritage site.
+In fact, Dunedin used to be very important city during colonization and its influence to a country has been more significant than Christchurch’s or other cities and towns of South Island.

-Dunedin’s strong cultural links to its Scottish ancestors continue till present, and when you walk down by the city centre, you can see some shops selling traditional Scottish kilts and souvenirs.
-Occasionally, even new generations don’t forget on their roots, and you can see men walking in traditional kilts on the streets during some public events and holidays.
+Dunedin’s strong cultural links to its Scottish ancestors continue till present, and when you walk down by the city center, you can see some shops selling traditional Scottish kilts and souvenirs.
+Occasionally, even new generations don’t forget their roots, and you can see men walking in traditional kilts on the streets during some public events and holidays.

 - Dunedin Railway Station

 - St Paul’s Cathedral

 - Larnach Castle and Garden